 Connected or not, after a short time the imp kit’s LED will turn off to save power.
 This is normal, and the device is still running.
 But if you need to configure your imp kit again, you’ll need to power-cycle it: an active LED tells you your imp kit is ready for BlinkUp.

-A fast flashing red LED tells you that the device wasn’t able to read the BlinkUp transmission — perhaps you held it too far from the phone’s screen.
+If the imp still shows a slow flashing orange LED after BlinkUp, the device wasn’t able to read the BlinkUp transmission — perhaps you held it too far from the phone’s screen.
 BlinkUp can also be adversely affected by unusual lighting conditions, especially very bright lighting such as direct sunlight.
 For best results, we recommend that you:

 At this point, your imp kit should be online and activated.
 It will be now listed in impCentral: log in to impCentral on the AWS impCloud or impCentral on the Azure impCloud on your computer, click on the at the top and select My Development Devices.
 Your imp kit is currently ‘unassigned’, which simply means that it is not yet associated with any impCentral Device Group.

 Development devices are assigned to Development Device Groups and, once assigned, will download and run any code deployed to that Device Group.
 Each Development Device Group has a code editor — changing the code and clicking the editor’s Build and Force Restart button will automatically cause all of the group’s devices to restart and receive the new software.

 Find your account name in the impCentral navigation bar, then click on the Account menu beneath it and select your personal account.
 This will display the selected account’s Products.
 Click Create New Product.
 The Create Product panel will now appear for you to give your first Product a name and to name its first Development Device Group too.
 Enter the two names then click Create.